sonatype-nexus-community/bbash/README.md

 make run-air
 ```

-For some fun interactive debugging with [server.go](./server.go), you could spin up the local docker db image, and manually run
+For some fun interactive debugging of the golang app with [server.go](./server.go), you could spin up the local docker db image, and manually run
 the server in debug mode.
 See the [Makefile](./Makefile) for the latest and greatest commands to cherry-pick.
 ```shell
 $ docker run --name bug_bash_postgres -p 5432:5432 -e POSTGRES_PASSWORD=bug_bash -e POSTGRES_DB=db -d postgres